daveho/AceGWT/README.md

 ## Latest news

+27 June 2014:

+* Added experimental support for custom autocompleters, based on suggestions from Chris Ainsley.

 26 June 2014:

 * Updated to latest version of Ace.
 A handful of new modes and themes added.
 Autocomplete is now supported.